 Soap making has been a popular hobby for years, but some talented creatives are putting their skills to work by making and selling soaps.
 Soap makers typically create handmade, unique soaps that offer quality and features that commercial, large-scale soap products don’t offer.
-Soap makers may sell their soaps online through their own websites or through sites like Etsy, and they may negotiate space in gift stores and smaller shops to reach a larger audience.
+Soap makers may sell their soaps online through their own e-commerce websites or on sites like Etsy.
+They may also negotiate space in gift stores and smaller shops to reach a larger audience.

 According to IBIS World, the soap and cleaning compound manufacturing industry has dealt with competition from foreign manufacturers.
 These manufacturers have lower wages and operating expenses, and as a result, they’re able to produce competitively-priced products, driving down market prices.
 United States industry revenue decreased from 2015 through 2019, and in 2019, the industry was a $41.6 billion industry.
 IBIS World predicts that the industry’s revenue will increase moving forward, though.